solidusio/solidus/guides/source/developers/payments/payment-service-providers.html.md

 [solidus-paypal-braintree]: https://github.com/solidusio/solidus_paypal_braintree
 [solidus-payu-latam]: https://github.com/ccarruitero/solidus_payu_latam

 ## Sending payments to PSPs

 In order for you to successfully process payments, your payment methods need to send information to a payment service provider.
-You can use the `Spree::PaymentMethod` and `Spree::PaymentMethod::CreditCard` classes if you need to build out your own integrations with a PSP.
+You can use the `Spree::PaymentMethod` and `Spree::PaymentMethod::CreditCard` classes as a reference for building out your own PSP integrations.

 ### The Spree::PaymentMethod base class

 Typically, PSP integrations use the `Spree::PaymentMethod` base class to build out to the PSP's specifications and API.
+When you model out payment methods using `Spree::PaymentMethod` as a base class, you can get Solidus admin panel functionality with very little effort.

 Note that the `Spree::PaymentMethod` base class also has a similar interface to the [`active_merchant`][active-merchant] gem.